 It is important to note that a storm-damaged property located in a DRRA is generally not suitable for rehabilitation.
 Therefore, if an eligible HRP applicant whose property is located within the DRRA decides that they do not want to become a Strategic Buyout participant and wants to remain in the HRP, that applicant may do so, but their property will be subject to reconstruction and elevation.
 This reconstruction/elevation treatment is needed to decrease the risk of future storm damage to persons and properties located within DRRAs.
-However, this reconstruction treatment will not be required for those HRP applicants whose construction was completed or is/was underway (including MHU replacement) at the effective time of DRRA adoption.9
+However, this reconstruction treatment will not be required for those HRP applicants whose construction was completed or is/was underway (including MHU replacement) at the effective time of DRRA adoption.

 Current FEMA HMGP Applicants.
-If an applicant has already applied for and/or been approved by the FEMA Hazard Mitigation Grant Program (HMGP) at the time that the Strategic Buyout Program is open for application for the buyout zone, the applicant may apply to the program.
-Applicants who are slated for HMGP participation must resolve their relationship with HMGP before participating in the Strategic Buyout Program.
+If an applicant has already applied for and/or been approved by the FEMA Hazard Mitigation Grant Program (HMGP) at the time that the ReBuild NC Strategic Buyout Program (SBP) is open for application for the buyout zone, the applicant may apply to SBP.
+Applicants who are slated for HMGP participation must resolve their relationship with HMGP before moving to Step 3 in the ReBuild NC Strategic Buyout Program.